 Try as you might to take your candidate or catechumen under your protective wing and shield her from the humanity in the Church, she will undoubtedly encounter the scandalous side of the Church; us.
 In the words of Pope Francis, we are a “field hospital.”
 Even the wounded soldier is probably disturbed to see the wounds of others.
 In the same way, as sinners entering the Church we are disturbed to see the sins of others.
 We can either take from that a spirit of despair and scandal, or we can take heart that this is where sins are diagnosed and treated.

 So as a sponsor you have a choice, shelter her and leave her woefully unprepared or help prepare her so that the wounds of others don’t become her own crisis of faith.

 7. Emotional Grounding

 Finally, this process can be difficult, taxing, exciting, scary, joyful, anxiety ridden, and lonely.
 You are here to help this person.
 As gifts from God, emotions aren’t bad, but we sometimes need help sorting through them.
 If you can, help him celebrate the positive and work through the negative.
-If you can’t, don’t leave him to face those emotions alone.
-This doesn’t always mean that you are the person to walk through those emotions with him.
-Sometimes all you can do is go back to number 1 and go with this person before the Lord in prayer and hand it all over to Him.
+That might play out through listening or showing empathy.
+This might involve acting on number 3 and reminding him why he started the journey in the first place.
+All of the time it should bring you back to number 1 as you go with this person before the Lord in prayer and hand it all over to God.